 She graduated cum laude in psychology from Ohio Northern University; received her master’s degree in social agency counseling from the University of Dayton; and earned her doctorate in adult education from Teachers College, Columbia University, New York.
 Her career as a leader in independent higher education spans nearly three decades.

-Before taking presidency at Defiance College, Dr. Mankey was vice president for institutional advancement at Daemen College in Amherst, N.Y.
+Before taking the presidency at Defiance College, Dr. Mankey was vice president for institutional advancement at Daemen College in Amherst, N.Y.
 While there, she led the College to two of its highest giving years, initiated and implemented a charitable gift annuity program, increased annual fund giving, raised funds to complete campus beautification initiatives, and secured more than $2.2 million in grant funding since taking office in June 2013.

 Prior to her most recent position at Daemen, she served as vice president for student affairs and dean of students at the College.
 Campus-wide, she chaired the College’s facilities master plan committee and led the extensive application process for Daemen College to become a full member of NCAA Division II athletics.
 She began her career at Ohio Northern University where she held progressively more responsible positions and was the youngest named vice president.